 PDF files are designed to be consistently viewable and printable across different platforms.
 They are commonly used for distributing documents on the web, and the format is now an official ISO standard for document interchange.
-PDFs are editable in many graphics applications and retain map georeference information, annotation, labeling, and feature attribute data.
-PDF exports support font embedding.
+PDFs are editable in many graphics applications.
+They can retain map georeference information, annotation, labeling, and feature attribute data in the file.
+Additionally, the entire document or individual layers can be rasterized to simplify the document and decrease file size.

-To export a PDF file, complete the following steps:
+To export a PDF document, complete the following steps:

-Make sure a map, layout, or report view is active.
-On the Share tab, click Map , Layout , or Report depending on the active view, to open the Export pane.
+Ensure a map, layout, or report view is active.
+On the Share tab, click Export Map , Export Layout , or Export Report , depending on the active view, to open the Export pane.

 Set the File Type to PDF.
 Set a name and location for the file, as well as any other properties, and click Export.

-There are many properties available when exporting to a PDF.
+There are many properties available when exporting to PDF format.
 They are listed under two tabs in the pane, Properties and Security.
-When exporting a map series, an additional Map Series tab with properties specific to the map series.
+If a layout is being exported, an additional tab, Accessibility, provides options for creating a tagged PDF document that can be read by screen readers.
+When exporting a map series, an additional Map Series tab with properties specific to the map series is also available.
 For more information about exporting a map series, see Export a map series.

 The Properties tab contains the general properties and settings for a PDF export.
 The following properties are available: